Elementary school to remain closed through Friday to give students 'time to heal' after 6-year-old allegedly shot teacher

 The boy shot the teacher in a classroom and it was "not an accidental shooting," Police Chief Steve Drew said.
 The boy remained in police custody as of Friday.

-Before the shot rang out there had been an altercation between the teacher and the student who had the firearm, Drew said.
+Before the gunfire, there had been an altercation between the teacher and the student who had the firearm, Drew said.
 A single round was fired and no other students were involved, he added.

 "We have been in contact with our commonwealth attorney and some other entities to help us best get services to this young man," Drew said Friday.